PlaidCloud/website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 When faced with an admission decision, the API Server POSTs a JSON serialized `imagepolicy.k8s.io/v1alpha1` `ImageReview` object describing the action.
 This object contains fields describing the containers being admitted, as well as any pod annotations that match `*.image-policy.k8s.io/*`.

-Note that webhook API objects are subject to the same versioning compatibility rules as other Kubernetes API objects.
+Note that webhook API objects are subject to the same versioning compatibility rules as other PlaidCloud API objects.
 Implementers should be aware of looser compatibility promises for alpha objects and check the "apiVersion" field of the request to ensure correct deserialization.
 Additionally, the API Server must enable the imagepolicy.k8s.io/v1alpha1 API extensions group (`--runtime-config=imagepolicy.k8s.io/v1alpha1=true`).

 An example request body: